-The Healtheway board will be responsible for approving an annual budget for Carequality.
-The annual budget will developed by Healtheway management in conjunction with the Steering Committee.
+The Sequoia Project board will be responsible for approving an annual budget for Carequality.
+The annual budget will be developed by The Sequoia Project management in conjunction with the Steering Committee.
 The Steering Committee will operate within the approved annual Carequality budget.
-Any additional expenses beyond the approved budget will require Healtheway board approval.
-If Carequality revenue falls short of the budget, the Healtheway board of directors may reduce the expense budget in order to assure that expenses do not exceed revenues.
+Any additional expenses beyond the approved budget will require The Sequoia Project board approval.
+If Carequality revenue falls short of the budget, The Sequoia Project board of directors may reduce the expense budget in order to assure that expenses do not exceed revenues.